garden-io/garden/docs/reference/commands.md

       #   - path: my-action.env
       #     optional: true
       varfiles:
-        - # Path to a file containing a path.
+        - # Path to a file containing variables.
           path:

           # Whether the varfile is optional.